 Be sure not to feed adult pre-mixes as they contain calcium that will harm the chicks.
 Take note that the Mama hen won’t need calcium either as she’s not producing any eggs.

-You can put mama and chicks out to free-range (depending on your predator problem).
-I can’t let the little ones run free as hawks will get them despite Mom’s best efforts.
+You can put mama and chicks out to free-range depending on your predator situation.
+I can’t let the little ones run free as hawks will get them despite Mama’s best efforts.

 One year, I ran a new mama and chicks with the main flock and didn’t have any problems with the other flock members.
-However, the little ones were able to escape the electric net and the mama hen wasn’t.
+However, the little ones were able to escape the electric net, and the mama hen wasn’t.
 This made them especially vulnerable to predators.